openschc/openschc/README.rst

 File classification
 -------------------

-Refer to the :doc:`File_Classification` for an overview of the source code repository.
+Refer to the :doc:`Source/File_Classification` for an overview of the source code repository.